 The marketplace’s job is to make it easier for people to buy and sell things.
 Price will keep going up and down as it tries to find a place where trade can happen easily.
 If the price is too low when the auction starts, it will go up to find sellers.
 On the other hand, if the price is too high when the auction starts, it will go down to find buyers.
 If you put this information into a framework that is easy to understand, you will see that it all makes sense.
-This auction process in stock market whole share bazar universe.
+This auction process in the stock market whole share bazar universe.

 What is Auction Process in Stock Market?

 If an original Maqbool Fida Husain painting went up for auction with a starting bid of Rs 1000, many people would buy it because the price is too low.
 Buyers would bid up the price until there was only one bid left.
 The auction would end with the sale, which would likely be for tens of thousands of crores.
-But what would happen if I put a handicraft by my son made when he was five year old up for auction with a starting bid of Rs 10 Lakhs?
+But what would happen if I put a handicraft by my son made when he was five years old up for auction with a starting bid of Rs 10 Lakhs?

 Obviously, the starting bid is too high, so the price would start to go down until someone bought it.
 Price would eventually go low enough in the auction to find a buyer.
-May be his loving maternal aunt buys it for just Rs 1000.
+Maybe his loving maternal aunt buys it for just Rs 1000.
 Price keeps going up and down so that both buyers and sellers can get the best deal.
 When they think the price is right, buyers will enter the market below what it’s worth.
 While sellers will jump in when they think the price is too high.
 This will be a theme that drives the stock market.
 I don’t understand how a first-time trader can be a smart shopper in a regular store but a totally different person when he or she is in the stock or futures market.

 More about the Auction Market

 Meet Novice Rahul, who is a great shopper when it comes to food, clothes, and even cars.
 But when it comes to trading, he goes against everything he knows.
 Rahul loves to eat Hilsa Fish, but he knows it can be pricey.
 So he only buys it when the price is below value.
 He keeps a close eye on how much Hilsa Fish costs and knows that, on average, one Kg costs about Rs 5000.
-As you might expect, when the price per Kg drops to Rs 2000, he buys several Kgs at once.
+As you might expect, when the price per Kg drops to Rs 2000, he buys several Kg at once.

 Working of Auction Process in Stock Market